RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 The [`FT.AGGREGATE`](https://redis.io/commands/ft.aggregate) command lets you run a search query and modify the results with operations such as `SORTBY`, `REDUCE`, `LIMIT`, `FILTER`, and more.
 For a detailed list of available operations and examples, see [Aggregations](https://redis.io/docs/stack/search/reference/aggregations).

-You can use [JSON path]({{<relref "/modules/redisjson#redisjson-paths">}}) expressions with the `LOAD` option to run aggregations on JSON documents.
+To run aggregations on JSON documents, pass [JSON path]({{<relref "/modules/redisjson#redisjson-paths">}}) expressions to the `LOAD` option.
 You can use any JSON element, even elements that are not included in the index schema.

 This example uses aggregation operations to calculate a 10% price discount for each item and then sorts the items from least expensive to most expensive: